smaclell/smaclell.github.io/_drafts/not-on-server-core.md

 Making local requests is harder.
 Much harder.
 There is no browser.

+You can however request different urls and direct them to a local file.
+Using the response you can then review the output of the server.

+{% highlight powershell %}
+Invoke-WebRequest -Uri 'http://localhost/'' -OutFile 'c:\response.txt'
+{% endhighlight %}

 Instead we will use PowerShell to configure the a host file entry, request the page you want and then remove the host file entry.

+{% highlight powershell %}
+$hostFile = 'C:\Windows\System32\drivers\etc\hosts'

+# Add the host file you want to hit
+$hostEntry = '127.0.0.1 testhost.com'
+$hostEntry | Out-File $hostFile -Append -Encoding 'ASCII'

+# Get the response like before, now with more host header!
+Invoke-WebRequest -Uri 'http://testhost.com/'' -OutFile 'c:\response.txt'

+# Remove the host file you just added
+$hostContents = Get-Content $hostFile
+$hostContents | ? { $_ -notmatch 'testhost\.com' } | Out-File $hostFile -Encoding 'ASCII'
+{% endhighlight %}

 This is not a great way to debug, but you wanted a way to do this.
 This only works for really simple requests and is probably useless if what you need to do is more